skip to content

 Sponsors:

-We would like to gratefully thank our sponsors for this event: New England Biolabs, Novogene, NextGen Diagnostics, Promega, Merck, and National Biofilms Innovation Centre.
+We would like to gratefully thank our sponsors for this event: New England Biolabs, Novogene, NextGen Diagnostics, Promega, Merck, Qiagen and National Biofilms Innovation Centre.

 Contact: